-The evaluation was completed in March, 2021.
-We currently have backup equipment for each monitoring device stored in our office in the case of equipment failure.
+The evaluation was completed in April, 2022.
+We currently have backup equipment for each monitoring device stored in our office in the case of equipment failure with the exception of our T640(x) and T640.
+We have plans to purchase new samplers in July of 2022 to satisfy this need.
 The current emphasis remains maintenance of the monitoring buildings and consolidation of the network.
 Capital funds are available in limited quantity and are available for proper planning for future network needs.